 An old home with little maintenance will cost more to insure than a brand-new house.

-Features of the house have a great impact on premium costs.
-If you have a swimming pool, sauna, and bathtub which are all accident-prone amenities, you will need to pay more.
+Features of the house have a significant impact on premium costs.
+You will need to pay more if you have a swimming pool, sauna, bathtub, and all accident-prone amenities.

-- How Often the Home is Occupied or Lived In
+- How Often the Home Occupied or Lived In

 How often you go to your second home or how much it is lived in also affects the price of your premium.